Read This First

 Prompt 4: Take the expected counters to the Human/God reductio and attempt to create parallel counters for the Man/Woman reductio.

-The section turns on Syllogistic Formulations for Man/Woman Reductio Counters.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Syllogistic Formulations for Man/Woman Reductio Counters in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Syllogistic Formulations for Man/Woman Reductio Counters, Ways a Believer in Christianity Might Address the Apparent Logical Contradiction, and Jesus, Humanity, and Divinity.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Syllogistic Formulations for Man/Woman Reductio Counters, Ways a Believer in Christianity Might Address the Apparent Logical Contradiction, and Jesus, Humanity, and Divinity in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Hypostatic Union